sadoprotocol/sado.space/public/docs/ordit/inscription.md

 ```
 {% data title="Response" %}
     {% data-item name="commitDetails" type="object"/%}
-    {% data-item name="commitDetails.address" type="tring" description="This is the deposit address you need to fund for revealing your inscription on blockchain." /%}
+    {% data-item name="commitDetails.address" type="string" description="This is the deposit address you need to fund for revealing your inscription on blockchain." /%}
     {% data-item name="commitDetails.revealFee" type="number" description="This is the amount you need to fund the deposit address with for revealing your inscription on blockchain." /%}
 {% /data %}

+---

 ### Transaction Readiness